sclaussen/fourfours/README.md

     - Valid expressions: `square ((4! + 4)! + 4)! + 4)`,  `sqrt 44! / sum 44!`,  `(4 ^ 4 ^ 4 ^ 4)!`

-## Algorithm

-This algorithm generates permutations of the four fours expressions and then evaluates the expressions.
-If the evaluation of an expression results in a number between 0 and 1000 then a solution is found.
-As a result of the permutation generator, billions of expressions are generated to be evaluated.

-The generation algorithm works like this:
-- Stage 1: Numberic permutations are generated
-- Stage 2: Infix operation permutations are applied
-- Stage 3: Parenthesis permutations are applied
-- Stage 4: Prefix operation permutations are applied
-- Stage 5: Postfix operation permutations are applied
-- Stage 6: Expression evaluation

 ### Evalution limits